If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 RegionIcon.png This game has regional differences.

-Grandia is a role-playing game originally released for the Sega Saturn in 1997 and ported to the PlayStation in 1999.
+Grandia is an RPG originally released for the Sega Saturn in 1997 and later ported to the PlayStation.
 It follows a group of young adventurers on their quest to unravel the secrets of an ancient civilization known as the Angelou.

 Debug Mode